Russian protesters face challenge after Putin win

 "Remember, friends: We are running a marathon," one opposition leader, Ilya Yashin, said in his blog.
 "Sometimes it's necessary to increase the pace and sometimes to slow down so that you have enough breath to last to the finish."

 Demonstrators on Saturday chanted "Russia without Putin!" beneath the bulk of Soviet-era office towers on one of Moscow's main avenues.
-Organisers put the crowd size at 25,000, police said it was 10,000.
+Organizers put the crowd size at 25,000, police said it was 10,000.

 By either account, that was far fewer than turned out three months ago to express their outrage over suspicions of fraud in a December 4 parliamentary election and dismay at Putin's intention to rule for years to come.